OpenFrontier: General Navigation with Visual-Language Grounded Frontiers

 \section{Abstract}

 Open-world navigation requires robots to make decisions in complex everyday environments while adapting to flexible task requirements.
 Conventional navigation approaches often rely on dense 3D reconstruction and hand-crafted goal metrics, which limits their generalization across tasks and environments.
 Recent advances in vision--language navigation (VLN) and vision--language--action (VLA) models enable end-to-end policies conditioned on natural language, but typically require interactive training, large-scale data collection, or task-specific fine-tuning with a mobile agent.
 We formulate navigation as a sparse subgoal identification and reaching problem and observe that providing visual anchoring targets for high-level semantic priors enables highly efficient goal-conditioned navigation.
-Based on this insight, we select navigation frontiers as semantic anchors and propose \emph{OpenFrontier}, a training-free navigation framework that seamlessly integrates diverse vision--language prior models.
-OpenFrontier enables efficient navigation with a lightweight system design, without dense 3D mapping, policy training, or model fine-tuning.
+Based on this insight, we select visual frontiers as semantic anchors and propose \emph{OpenFrontier}, a navigation framework that requires no task-specific training or fine-tuning and seamlessly integrates diverse vision--language prior models.
+OpenFrontier enables efficient navigation with a lightweight system design, without dense 3D semantic mapping, task-specific policy training, or model fine-tuning.
 We evaluate OpenFrontier across multiple navigation benchmarks and demonstrate strong zero-shot performance, as well as effective real-world deployment on a mobile robot.